 About the National Perinatal Mental Health Check

-On 12 May 2019, the Hon Scott Morrison MP, Prime Minister of Australia, announced the time-limited investment of $36 million over three years to establish the world-first digital Perinatal Mental Health Check Program as part of the Government’s Hospital to Home and Wellbeing Program.
-On 11 May, 2021, the Treasurer, The Hon Josh Frydenberg announced the expansion of the Program for a further two years, now until July 2025.
+On 12 May 2019, the Hon Scott Morrison MP, the then Prime Minister of Australia, announced the time-limited investment of $36 million over three years to establish the world-first digital Perinatal Mental Health Check Program.
+On 11 May, 2021, the then Treasurer, The Hon Josh Frydenberg announced the expansion of the Program for a further two years, now until July 2025.

 Funding is also earmarked for a National Partnership Agreement with state and territory governments to encourage the uptake and delivery of iCOPE, and/or to expand services for perinatal support in the community sector.